Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 ## Objective

-This guide demonstrates a specific use case for the OVHcloud Load Balancer: the configuration of a service to facilitate seamless traffic switching between production and new production candidate environments, also called a `blue-green`{.action} infrastructure.
+This guide demonstrates a specific use case for the OVHcloud Load Balancer: the configuration of a service to facilitate seamless traffic switching between production and new production candidate environments, also called a **blue-green** infrastructure.

-With a `blue-green`{.action} infrastructure, you can stop your infrastructure from experiencing any downtime.
+With a **blue-green** infrastructure, you can stop your infrastructure from experiencing any downtime.
 The main benefit of this deployment type is that you can prepare updates and/or maintenance in an environment that is isolated from your production environment.
 This way, you can test your changes before they are put into production, undo them quickly if you detect any faults, and do all of this with virtually zero downtime.

 **This guide will show you how to deploy a blue-green infrastructure with the OVHcloud Load Balancer.**

 ## Requirements

-To deploy a `blue-green`{.action} infrastructure, you need the following components:
+To deploy a **blue-green** infrastructure, you need the following components:

 - An OVHcloud [Load Balancer](/links/network/load-balancer) service
 - Access to the [OVHcloud Control Panel](/links/manager)